rysh/hakujitsu/README.md

 # hakujitsu
-Support to collect evidence of DV or moral harassment
+Support to collect evidence of DV or moral harassment.